 Mathematical Investigations is a four semester pre-calculus sequence of courses.
-MI-3 is the third course in this sequence.
-Prior to entry into MI-3, the student should demonstrate a strong background in Algebra and Geometry.
-This background includes a thorough understanding of the underlying concepts of disciplines, a demonstrated ability with algebraic skills and geometric reasoning, and schemata which encourages mathematical thinking.
+MI-1 is the first course in this sequence.
+Students enrolled in MI-1 typically have completed a course in Algebra, but have some gaps in their understanding of the underlying concepts of algebra or in their ability to apply algebraic skills.
+One of the main purposes of MI-1 is to help students fill in these gaps and to develop schemata which encourages mathematical thinking.
 Upon successful completion of MI-4 or its equivalent, the student will enter a calculus sequence.